tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 tsuru Installer
 ###############

-tsuru Installer provides a way to install tsuru API and it's required components locally or on remote hosts.
+tsuru Installer provides a way to install tsuru API and its required components locally or on remote hosts.

 .. note::